ohell/PassFriend/Illustration.md

    subsequences.
    - Make challenge tokens by representing indices as 2 hex numbers and appending respective checksums: 060a030f0115_ac7e, 0f011506030a_1f93
+   - Make encryption key qkey from qm, client_id, service_id, e.g. qkey = PBKDF2("55435UsmanService_k_uuid")
-   and symmetrically encrypt with key qk (maybe using Twofish): C1 = DE81DB84D99E74F5 and C2 = D78ACD8DDB81C718
+   and symmetrically encrypt the sequences with qkey (maybe using Twofish): C1 = DE81DB84D99E74F5 and C2 = D78ACD8DDB81C718
    - Make response tokens by interlacing service_id and client_id with subsequences, and computing cryptographic hashes:
    R1 = H(UvSsaemurasvnMiece_k_uuid) and R2 = H(UsSsMemeravvnuiace_k_uuid)
 4. Cu transmits token pairs (C1, R1) and (C2, R2) to the server.
 Server stores these as credentials for user Usman and